 - 50% of basic salary (metro cities: Delhi, Mumbai, Chennai, Kolkata) or 40% (other cities)

-Use the HRA Calculator to compute this precisely — the rules interact in non-obvious ways.
-The remaining HRA after the exemption is taxable.
+The HRA Calculator computes this precisely since the three rules interact in ways that aren't always obvious.
+Whatever HRA remains after the exemption is taxable.

 Leave Travel Allowance (LTA): Exempt for actual travel costs within India, claimed for two journeys in a block of four calendar years.
-For the current block (2022–2025), two claims were available.
+The current block (2022-2025) allows two claims.

-After subtracting all exemptions, you arrive at your Net Salary.
+After subtracting all exemptions, you land on your Net Salary.

 Step 3: Subtract Deductions (Old Regime Only)

-Under the old regime, a range of deductions under Chapter VI-A further reduce your taxable income.
-Under the new regime, skip this step — only the standard deduction of ₹75,000 applies.
+The old regime lets a range of deductions under Chapter VI-A further reduce your taxable income.
+Skip this step entirely under the new regime, where only the standard deduction of ₹75,000 applies.

-Section 80C — up to ₹1,50,000: Covers EPF contributions, PPF deposits, ELSS mutual funds, life insurance premiums, NSC, home loan principal repayment, children's tuition fees, and Sukanya Samriddhi deposits.
-Use the 80C Deduction Calculator to check whether you have used the full ₹1.5 lakh limit.
+Section 80C: up to ₹1,50,000: Covers EPF contributions, PPF deposits, ELSS mutual funds, life insurance premiums, NSC, home loan principal repayment, children's tuition fees, and Sukanya Samriddhi deposits.
+Check whether you've used the full ₹1.5 lakh limit with the 80C Deduction Calculator.

 - ₹25,000 for premiums paid for self, spouse, and children